replicatedhq/kURL/ARCHITECTURE.md

 #### Go API Proxy

 This API proxies most requests directly to the Typescript API.
-Additionally, this API is interacts with the object store and is responsible for assembling and streaming air-gap bundles back to the end-user.
+Additionally, this API interacts with the object store and is responsible for assembling and streaming air-gap bundles back to the end-user.

 #### Typescript API